Sam0204/netflix_clone02-main/README.md

 ## Points to remember while testing the app

+1. You can download `zip file` of repository OR Clone this repo.
-1. If yarn module not present in code then you can download By Using `Yarn` OR `Yarn Install`.
+2. If yarn module not present in code then you can download By Using `yarn` OR `yarn install`.
-2. Then check `TMDB API` Key present or not.
+3. Then check `TMDB API` Key present or not in `app/src/api/apiConfig.js`.
 If present then go with 3rd step.
-3. Make sure the **URL** is starting with https
-4. While **scheduling a meet** make sure the start and end date follow a logical sequence or else it’ll show an error.
+4. Open terminal and run the commant `yarn start` OR `npm start`.
+Now you can see the output in `http://localhost:3000/` on your default browser.
+5. While going to live demo link `https://netflix-clone-ac744.web.app/` of our website.
+Sometime if you refresh the page you see firebase documentation error. please `past` the above link again then you see website live demo.
-5. While testing the **Posture** bot, allow permissions for the camera and allow **notifications**, and **REFRESH** the page for changes to take effect.
+6. While testing the **Posture** bot, allow permissions for the camera and allow **notifications**, and **REFRESH** the page for changes to take effect.
-6. Wait for the model to analyze, and check for **notifications**
+7. Wait for the model to analyze, and check for **notifications**

 ## Instructions